 When talking about best burn practices, we focus on wood stoves, because their efficiency, emissions, and safety can depend largely on how they are used.
 By contrast, pellet stoves burn a relatively uniform fuel and rely on controls for a more complete combustion.
 Some units are better designed and have better controls than others, which results in the variety in efficiencies and emissions, but, for the most part, the operator does not have to do very much to make them perform the way they were designed to.
 Wood stoves, on the other hand, have to be used optimally to reach the efficiencies and emissions at which they are rated, and the operator can greatly influence the unit's operation.

 After choosing a high-performance unit, the most important thing you can do to ensure you are getting the most heat and the least emissions from your wood stove is to burn only fully seasoned wood: wood that has been properly dried for at least six months and has reached a moisture content of about 20% or less.
 Seasoned wood burns much more efficiently, resulting in less wood consumption and far less particulate matter emissions.
 Basically, burning fresh or wet wood pollutes more and is a waste of money because it takes energy-in the form of burning wood-to boil off the excess water.
-See our pages on buying and drying firewood for some tips on getting your wood to 20% moisture.

 Burning wet or green wood also results in more creosote buildup in your stovepipe.
 Creosote is a tar-like substance consisting of oils that didn't completely burn in the wood stove.
 These oils can condense on the pipe and become a serious fire hazard.
 As the creosote builds up it's likely to ignite, creating a chimney fire.